janikvonrotz/apometact/readme.md

 Run with:

 - Install Meteor
-- Clone this repo and install dependencies `npm install`
+- Clone this repo and install dependencies with `npm install`
-- Duplicate `configuration-template.json` as `development.json` and update it.
+- Copy `configuration-template.json` to `development.json` and update it
 - Run with `npm run dev`

 What you get: